roncito/omniauth-mollie/README.md

-# OmniAuth Mollie
+# OmniAuth::Mollie

-This is a OmniAuth 1.0 strategy for Mollie Connect.
+This is a OmniAuth 1.0 strategy for [Mollie Connect](https://www.mollie.com/en/docs/oauth/overview).

 ## Installation